theLongLab/TransCOVID/README.md

 > The file **metadata.csv** contains the metadata file to be loaded into Gephi.

-The image below shows Canada's transmission network for COVID19 produced by our pipleine.
+The image below shows Canada's transmission network for COVID19 as was produced by our pipleine.

 ![alt text](https://github.com/theLongLab/TransCOVID/blob/main/Gephi_output.jpg)